SyedTShah23-2/lab1-task-squirrels/README.md

 - **Task List**: View a list of tasks with completion indicators.
 - **Task Detail**: View task details (title, description, completion status).
 - **Attach Photo**: Add a photo to mark a task as complete.
-- **Map Integration**: Show the photo’s location on a map with a pin.
+- **Map Integration**: Show the photo’s location on a map with a custom pin of the image used.
 - **Custom Annotation**: Replace the default pin with a custom annotation view that displays the task image.
 - **View Photo**: Open a full-screen view of the attached photo.